coolbeans201/ShellProject/README.txt

 Features NOT Implemented
 1. Quotes being interpreted as one word (recursive YACC)
 2. File name completion (using the ESC character in Lex/YACC)
 3. Metacharacters (recursive YACC)
 4. Other commands (recirsive YACC, with I/O redirection and piping)
-5. Alias commands/infinite alias expansion (more YACC handling)
+5. Alias commands (more YACC handling)
-6. Tilde expansion and explicit matching for other commands
+6. Tilde expansion, external matching, and explicit matching for other commands
 7. Explicit matching for built-in commands
 8. I/O redirection for built-in commands
 9. Piping for built-in commands